snaqvi1990/naqvilab/blog/index.md

 ## Research associates

-Please <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with your CV, a statement of your interests, a rough estimate of how long you plan to stay in the lab (if you plan on applying to graduate programs while in the lab).
+Please <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a> with your CV, a statement of your interests, and a rough estimate of how long you plan to stay in the lab (if you plan on applying to graduate programs while in the lab).

 {% include section.html %}